blazejkustra/dynamode/README.md

 * [ ] Fix issue with empty set when using Entity.update (add additional validation) - empty set and string are not allowed https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.NamingRulesDataTypes.html
 * [ ] Add validation to query/scan classes
-* [ ] Add validation to make sure that entities are registered have partitionKey and other stuff
+* [ ] Add validation to make sure that entities are registered have partitionKey and other stuff (think if it is needed at all)

 ### Consider